** FDA Disclosure: These statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease. **

 This FDA statement is important as you will hear many companies making false medical claims.
 The truth is the only product approved by the FDA for treatment of a condition (epilepsy) with CBD oil currently is Epidiolex as documented in our previous blog.

 Now let's shift back to the education:

 All animals (human or not) have an Endocannabinoid System within their body.
 Endocannabinoids and their receptors are found throughout the body: in the brain, organs, tissues, glands, and immune cells.
 The goal of the ECS is to simply maintain homeostasis, which is a fancy way of saying it’s job is to keep everything calm and stable throughout your body.
 Just like an individual can have an Iron or Vitamin D deficiency, one can have a ECS deficiency.

 The Cannabis plant is made up of phyto-cannabinoids (ie. THC and CBD) and these cannabinoids interact with Cannabinoid (CB) Receptors that exist within our bodies.
 Just like when you get sick and take medicine that’s design to boost or restore your immune system, when you take products containing THC or CBD they bind to these receptors and help to restore your ECS to its natural state.
 This is often referred to as the ‘Calming Effect.’

 There are two different types of CB Receptors in our bodies: CB1 and CB2.
-This visual, from papaandbarkley.com, does a good job in showing where the receptors are located throughout the body:
+This visual from Papa & Barkley does a nice job in showing where the receptors are located throughout the body:

 The three main types of CBD are full spectrum, broad spectrum and isolate.
 They simply refer to different ways that CBD can be delivered and consumed.
 There are benefits and drawbacks to all 3 so it's important to be an informed consumer.
 One of the benefits to a CBD subscription box like Hemp Crate Co is that you can try all different forms of CBD in any given crate!
 Let's compare the 3 types.